martynbiz/cattlog-l5/README.md

 ## Introduction ##

-A CLI tool for scanning text documents and extracting keys.
-Store those keys in text files (e.g. PHP array, CSV, JSON, or custom format).
-Especially useful for scanning view files to extract keys for multi-language applications, although could have other uses too.
+A CLI tool for Laravel 5 to manage translation files and syncing entries with view files.
+Allows translations to be synced with views, get/set values, and list empty values.

 ## Installation ##

 Install with composer

-    composer require martynbiz/cattlog
+    composer require martynbiz/cattlog-l5

 ## Usage ##